-The full package from Rick’s for Harley’s 110 ci power monster!
+The full Rick’s package for Harley’s 110 ci powerhouse!

-When the first Softail “Slim” was available to ride at Rick’s Day 2015 as a demo ride, the test riders were queuing, and the “Slim” even had to be taken out of the hourly demo ride routine so that riders could enjoy it the whole day during a 10 minute ride on a shorter stretch of road.
-The result: more beaming faces and more customer orders for the power package!
+When the first Softail Slim was available as a demo ride during Rick’s Day 2015 the test riders were forming an orderly queue!
+In fact, the Slim had to be taken out of the hourly demo ride schedule so that riders could enjoy the bike in 10-minute intervals the whole day on a shortened track.
+The result was beaming faces and several customer orders for the power package!

-The “Good Guys” front wheel fork, in this case with Rick’s own 6-piston brake caliper, slims the front down, also aided by the V-Rod headlamp.
-Because of the larger wheel diameter the fork is mounted in a 4 inch shortened version.
-At the rear a Legend suspension system ensures riding comfort and an unrivalled low sitting position, and the “Drive Side” brake system ensures a good view of the huge rear tire.
+The “Good Guys” front wheel fork, in this case with Rick’s own six-piston brake caliper, slims down the front enormously, due also to the V-Rod headlight.
+Due to the larger wheel diameter the fork is mounted in a 4 inch shortened version.
+At the rear a Legend air suspension system ensures riding comfort and an unrivalled low sitting position, and the “Drive Side” brake system keeps the view onto the fat rear tire free.

-The motor was equipped with a Rick’s “Good Guys” air filter, matching the wheels, and a Kess-Tech system deals with the exhaust fumes with the rider’s choice of more or less sound.
-The power package was tuned on the test bench with the H-D motor tuner and really goes a treat now!
+The engine was given a Rick’s “Good Guys” air filter, matching the wheels in the same design, a KessTech system disposes of the exhaust fumes with more or less sound.
+For this the power package was tested on the dyno with the H-D Motortuner and now runs perfectly!

-The list of Rick’s accessories, from the foot controls to the adjustable handlebars, really emphasize that this is a Rick’s custom bike of a special kind.
-More is almost not possible, but honestly, do you need more?
+The list of Rick’s accessories, from the foot controls to the adjustable hand grips, underlines that a Rick’s custom bike of the finest kind was built here.
+More is almost not possible, but honestly: does one need more?